Don't B Sharp, Don't B Flat, Just B Natural

 Here's the A Major Scale, with the steps removed:

 Again, F# to G is a half step, and G to G# is a half step.
-So, F# to G# makes a whole step (F#h G h G#).
-It is easier to play the steps on an instrument, so we can see, as well as hear this scale pattern.
+So, F# to G# is a whole step:

-The notes A# and Bb are the same note, and G# and Ab are the same note.
+The notes A# and Bb are the same note, and G# and Ab are the same note:

 A# = Bb , G# = Ab